sense-finance/sense-v1/README.md

     yarn hardhat 20220517-long-wsteth-adapter --network mainnet
     ```

-    *It is recommended that you first test that your task does what's intended by running it both on a local network and Goerli.
+    *It is important that you first test that your task does what's intended by running it on a fork from mainnet and, optionally, on Goerli.
 Just use `--network hardhat` or `--network goerli` when executing the command.*

 4. Add *output* files into task folder:

-    After succesfully executing the task, Hardhat would have saved the resulting deployments (contract addresses along their abi, bytecode, metadata...) on `pkg/deployments/deployments`. **Move that folder inside `pkg/deployments/tasks` and rename it to `output`**.
+    After succesfully executing the task, Hardhat would have saved the resulting deployments (contract addresses along their abi, bytecode, metadata...) on `pkg/deployments/deployments`. **Move that folder inside `pkg/deployments/tasks/YYYYMMYY-TASK_NAME` and rename it to `output`**.

 5. Commit and push code to Github.